The Greek Community’s Commitment to Its Forebears

 In 1991, the AHEPA National Housing Corporation established AHEPA Management Company (AMC) to oversee and manage its nationwide affordable housing portfolio and develop future projects.

-True to its community’s roots, in 1996, ANHC formed a foundation and established a Grants Program that has donated more than $5 million to local charities across the country.
+True to its community’s roots, in 1996, ANHC formed a foundation and established a Grants Program that has donated more than $6.4 million to nonprofits across the country.
 Charitable causes supported include The Chicago Lighthouse, a worldwide social services organization that serves the blind, visually impaired, disabled, and veteran communities with comprehensive vision care support; Penelope House, a provider of services to survivors of domestic violence and their children in Mobile, Alabama; and the sponsorship of service dogs to help veterans with PTSD.

 Affordable Assisted Living: Our Growth Continues